When Do You Need a Financial Advisor? Experts Explain

 A four-step action plan to help you decide whether you need a financial advisor—and how to find someone you trust.

-A woman meets with her financial advisor
+A young woman meets with her financial advisors

 (Image credit: Getty)